-GENERAL IN FORMATION Creation date 2007 Secretariat UNI (Italy) Chairperson Ms. Mary Cleary Secretary Mrs. Veronica Salsano Scope Profession in all sectors, public and four major building blocks of ICT Professional competences, Professional competences, Education and certification; Code of Ethics; Body of Knowledge (BoK).
+GENERAL INFORMATION Creation date 2007 Secretariat UNI (Italy) Chairperson Ms. Mary Cleary Secretary Mrs. Veronica Salsano Scope Profession in all sectors, public and four major building blocks of ICT Professional competences, Professional competences, Education and certification; Code of Ethics; Body of Knowledge (BoK).
 The main areas of standardization follows: Definition, maintenance an private.
-This inclu ofessionalism: ation of a comr skills and knowle where CEN TC rdization related to maturing the ICT des, at a minimum, activity related to mon language of digital and ICT dge applied in all domains); 428 will develop its activity are as pital Professional competences in all less adoption and new emerging
+This included of the second of the dization related to maturing the ICT des, at a minimum, activity related to non language of digital and ICT dge applied in all domains); 428 will develop its activity are as ital Professional competences in all ess adoption and new emerging

 technologies and trends as they become relevant to the ICT profession as a whole (e.g. security, fintech, cloud, blockchain);

 (e.g. security, fintech, cloud, blockchain); - Interaction with different frameworks;

 - Curricula guidance; illeworks,

-- ICT Professional Role Profi les·
+- ICT Professional Role Profi les.

-- Guidance for assessing the rds.
+- Guidance for assessing the rds:

 - Body of Knowledge (BoK) for •

-Development of an education n model related to e-CF;
+- Development of an education model related to e-CF:

 Developing a sustainable control

-All conceptual developments shall b e consistent and in nterrelated.
+All conceptual developments shall b

-WG 1 Ethics and other Transversal aspects
+WG 1 Ethics and other Transversa al aspects

-Structure WG 2 Competence, skills, knowledge and roles
+Structure WG 2 Competence, skills, knowled dge and roles

-on actaro WG 3 Education and Training
+Otractare WG 3 Education and Training

-WG 4 Quality, Strategy and Outreach
+WG 4 Quality, Strategy and Outre

-Webpage https://standards.cencenelec.eu/dyn/www/f?p=205:7:0::::FSP_ORG_ID:1218399&cs=16
+Webpage https://standards.cencenelec.eu/dyn)::::FSP_ORG_ID:1218399&cs=16

-page D21D7497970A5A38FB4CCE737358BFE
+Hospago D21D7497970A5A38FB4CCE737358BFE

 STANDARDIZA ATION WORK

 Published 10 Projects 0

 standards

 INTERNATIONAL MEMBERS AND NATIONAL INVOLVEMENT

 Members 34 members of CEN/CENELEC

-Luxembourg's NO (no registered dele nate)
+Luxembourg's NO (no registered delegate)

-involvement NO (no registered delegate)
+involvement (no registered delegate)